Skip to main content

 • Filter

-• The min allowable passing rate for the component: Possible value from 50 - 100%.
-Default value 100%.
+• The minimum allowable passing rate for the component: possible values range from 50 - 100%.
+The default value is 100%.

 • Attribute key for the first level (mandatory)